 Kona & Kohala Coasts

-The Ala Kahakai National Historic Trail (www.nps.gov/alka; tel.
-808/326-6012, ext.
+The Ala Kahakai National Historic Trail (www.nps.gov/alka; 808/326-6012, ext.
 101) is the designation for an ancient, 175-mile series of paths through coastal lava rock, from Upolu Point in North Kohala along the island’s west coast to Ka Lae (South Point) and east to Puna’s Wahaula Heiau, an extensive temple complex.
 Some were created as long-distance trails, others for fishing and gathering, while a few were reserved for royal or chiefly use.
-There’s unofficial access through the four national park sites—Puukohola Heiau, Kaloko-Honokoau, Puuhonua O Honaunau, and Hawaii Volcanoes but it’s easy, free, and fun to walk a portion of the 15.4-mile stretch between Kawaihae and Anaehoomalu Bay, part of the state’s Na Ala Hele trails system (www.hawaiitrails.org; tel.
-808/974-4382).
-Signs mark only the 8-mile portion of Ala Kahakai between Spencer Beach, its northern terminus, and Puako, at Holoholokai Beach Park, near the petroglyph field on the Mauna Lani Resort, but it’s fairly easy to follow farther south by hugging the shoreline, past resort hotels and multimillion-dollar homes, anchialine ponds, and jagged lava formations.
+There’s unofficial access through the four national park sites—Puukohola Heiau, Kaloko-Honokohau, Puuhonua O Honaunau, and Hawaii Volcanoes —but it’s easy, free, and fun to walk a portion of the 15.4-mile stretch between Kawaihae and Anaehoomalu Bay, part of the state’s Na Ala Hele trails system (www.hawaiitrails.org; 808/974-4382).
+Signs mark only the 8-mile portion of Ala Kahakai between the northern terminus of Ohaiula Beach at Spencer Park through Puako to Holoholokai Beach Park, near the petroglyph field on the Mauna Lani Resort, but it’s fairly simple to follow farther south by hugging the shoreline, past resort hotels and multimillion-dollar homes, anchialine ponds, and jagged lava formations.

-For those not satisfied with the view from the Pololu Valley Lookout , the steep, 1-mile Pololu Valley Trail will lead you just behind the black-sand beach (beware of high surf and riptides).
+For those not satisfied with the view from the Pololu Valley Lookout, the steep, 1-mile Pololu Valley Trail will lead you just behind the black-sand beach (beware of high surf and riptides).
 In addition to a 420-foot elevation change, the trail’s challenges can include slippery mud and tricky footing over ancient cobblestones.
-As with all windward (that is, rainy) areas, be prepared for pesky mosquitos and/or cool mist.
+As with all windward areas, be prepared for pesky mosquitos and/or cool mist.

 If you’re willing to venture on Saddle Road (Hwy.
 200), which some rental-car companies still forbid, the Puu Huluhulu Trail is an easy, .6-mile hike that gradually loops around both crests of this forested cinder cone, with panoramic views of Mauna Kea and Mauna Loa between the trees.
 There’s a parking lot in front of the hunter check-in station at the junction of the Mauna Loa observatory access road and Saddle Road.